Skip to main content

 }

-Instead of making 100 single requests, make 1 bulk request (up to 5,000 items).
+Instead of making 100 single requests, make 1 bulk request (up to 5,000 items for email, 3,000 for phone).
 A single bulk POST counts as 1 request against your rate limit.

 // ❌ 100 requests = 10 seconds at 10 RPS